gildor2/UEViewer/readme.txt

 23.07.2010
-- implemented pskx/psax mesh and animation export - activated by "-pskx" command line switch; pskx and psax formats are supported by Actor X Importer 1.10 and higher
+- implemented pskx/psax mesh and animation export - activated by "-pskx" command line switch; pskx and psax formats are supported by ActorX Importer 1.10 and higher

 14.07.2010